Skip to content

 Just like ROI, a wellness VOI analysis also tries to compare employee well-being program participants to non-participants, but in addition to looking at dollars saved, they also look at other measures such as job satisfaction or employee morale.

-These are all questions related to wellness value on investment.
+But, these are all questions related to wellness value on investment.
 A wellness VOI evaluation does not produce a numeric ratio like a wellness ROI does.
 The results of a wellness VOI study just state the facts: the program improved job satisfaction by X amount.

 How Should Wellness VOI Be Used?